-When a customer contacts a call center rep for help, complain or seeking help in a product or service-related breakdown, there is almost nothing that matters more to the ultimate success of the company than the language the representatives use.
-There are lots of things a call center service rep can say that come by as condescending, tacky or flippant.
+When a customer contacts a call center rep for help, complain, or seeks help in a product or service-related breakdown, there is almost nothing that matters more to the ultimate success of the company than the language the representatives use.
+There are lots of things a call center service rep can say that come by as condescending, tacky, or flippant.
 Things that could destroy the customer experience instantly.

 According to a study, nearly 70% of customers will quit doing business with an organization because they felt that a customer service agent treated them rudely or with indifference.
 Sometimes even these employees did not even realize it.
 Even the professionals who pore over the copy they present to customers overlook some phrases that apparently turn off customers.

 The worst part is that most customers are not going to tell you that they were bothered or offended by what you said.
 They will just resent the experience, vent it elsewhere, and probably and not come back.
 It is for this reason that when companies consider inbound call center outsourcing, they need to ensure that the language agents in the outsourcing company use, is intentionally chosen, ideally coded, and immortalized in a way that all agents can refer to.

 10 Things That Customers Hate Hearing From A Call Center Rep

 - “I don’t know” or “I am not sure”